In Jan. 6 spotlight, Mike Pence navigates a tricky post-Trump path

 If Mr. Pence can build a coalition of religious conservatives, Trump-weary Republicans, and just enough MAGA devotees who don’t hold Jan.
 6 against him, it could be enough to emerge from a crowded field.
 It’s also conceivable he could wind up as a kind of consensus candidate, the elder statesman to whom the party turns if flashier front-runners flame out – not unlike Mr. Biden in 2020.

 “Mike’s greatest advantage is that people underestimate him,” says John Gregg, an Indiana Democrat who lost a 2012 gubernatorial race to Mr. Pence.
 “He’s tireless, and he’s focused.
-I’ve never met anyone stay on message more than Mike Pence.”
+I’ve never met anyone who stays on message more than Mike Pence.”

 On the ground in New Hampshire